When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 February

-In Seoul, the temperatures already start to get warmer as we enter into February.
+In Seoul, temperatures already start getting warmer in February.
 Like the other winter months, February is one of the driest months of the year.

 • Rainfall: 25 mm